 Monash University – Monash Business School

-The Monash Business School full-time two-year MBA program ranks number 3 for best MBA in Australia colleges, #89 globally.
+The Monash Business School full-time two-year MBA program ranks number 3 for best MBA colleges in Australia, #89 globally.
 The MBA campus is 20-kilometer south-east of Melbourne, Clayton campus.
 It offers health and fitness centers, transport services, drinking joints with a range of campus eateries.

 The Monash Business School has a diverse cohort class of 50 students, with students enjoying an average post-graduation salary boost of 76%.
 They can also take the classes in a combination of daytime, evening, weekend and intensive modes to allow students to work while completing the program.

 The program involves experience-based modules, oversea learning opportunities, industry engagement, and consulting projects.
 It is structured around four core modules – Foundations, Innovation, Transformation, and Globalization.
 Each of these modules has a consultancy project providing real-world application of the topics.

 Some of the modules are financial accounting, business models and strategy, business analytics, international business, and many more.
 Students are also required to complete an MBA project that helps in generating deep insights into contemporary organizational requirements.
 Besides, it helps in developing the skills that are necessary to lead the organizations in the future.

 Career Advancement and Exchange Programs

 The MBA careers team offers specialized individual support to its students with opportunities for permanent placement and interim engagements.
 They also offer a suite of events, career planning, simulated interviews, and workshops to help you get the most out of your MBA program.